Last updated May 2023

 - The eSIM works precisely as a SIM card.

-If you would like to know more on eSims, read our post 6 key points to understand what an eSIM is.
+If you want to know more about eSIMs, read our post six key points to understand what an eSIM is.